-We are managed by members of the Senior Investment Team.
-The Senior Investment Team is led by Mr. Majewski, Managing Partner and founder of the Adviser, and is also comprised of Daniel W. Ko, Senior Principal and Portfolio Manager, and Daniel M. Spinner, Senior Principal and Portfolio Manager.
-The Senior Investment Team is primarily responsible for our day-to-day investment management and the implementation of our investment strategy and process.
+The Adviser's Investment Committee is ultimately responsible for our day-to-day investment management and the implementation of our investment strategy and process.
+All final investment decisions are made by the Investment Committee or, in some cases, other senior members of the Adviser's investment team pursuant to delegated authority.
+The Investment Committee is led by Mr. Majewski, Managing Partner and founder of the Adviser, and is also comprised of Daniel W. Ko, Senior Principal and Portfolio Manager, and Daniel M. Spinner, Senior Principal and Portfolio Manager.

-Each member of the Senior Investment Team is a CLO industry specialist who has been directly involved in the CLO market for the majority of his career and has built relationships with key market participants, including CLO collateral managers, investment banks and investors.
-Members of the Senior Investment Team have been involved in the CLO market as:
+Each member of the Investment Committee is a CLO industry specialist who has been directly involved in the CLO market for the majority of his career and has built relationships with key market participants, including CLO collateral managers, investment banks and investors.
+Members of the Investment Committee have been involved in the CLO market as: